dm-vdo/vdo-devel/doc/vdo.rst

 dm-vdo
 ======

-The dm-vdo device mapper target provides block-level deduplication, compression, and thin provisioning.
+The dm-vdo (virtual data optimizer) device mapper target provides block-level deduplication, compression, and thin provisioning.
 As a device mapper target, it can add these features to the storage stack, compatible with any file system.
 The vdo target does not protect against data corruption, relying instead on integrity protection of the storage below it.
+It is strongly recommended that lvm be used to manage vdo volumes.
+See lvm-vdo(7).

 Userspace component
 ===================